Medically reviewed by Drugs.com. Last updated on Apr 26, 2022.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving carmustine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-carmustine is usually given every 6 weeks.
-This maybe given as a single dose or divided into daily injections on two consecutive days.
+Carmustine is usually given every 6 weeks.
+This maybe given as a single dose or divided into daily injections on 2 consecutive days.

 Carmustine is sometimes given together with certain other medicines.
 If you are using a combination of medicines, it is important that you receive each one at the proper time.
 If you are taking some of these medicines by mouth, ask your doctor to help you plan a way to take them at the right times.